bbannier/zeek-language-server/README.md

 ## Installation

+In order to see symbols from Zeek system scripts, Zeek needs to be installed and `zeek-config` should be in `PATH`.

-This project requires Rust which can be set up e.g., with [rustup] and [tree-sitter](https://tree-sitter.github.io/) CLI tools.
+This project requires Rust to build which can be set up e.g., with [rustup] and [tree-sitter](https://tree-sitter.github.io/) CLI tools.

 The project can then be installed with